Nick Griffin: Early life and education

-The son of former Conservative councillor Edgar Griffin (who was expelled from the Conservatives amid accusations of racism) and his wife Jean, Nicholas John Griffin was born on 1 March 1959 in Barnet and moved to Southwold in Suffolk aged eight.
+Griffin's father, Edgar Griffin (born 1921, Brighton, East Sussex) was previously a long-standing Conservative Party member, and from 1959 to 1965 a councillor for the Metropolitan Borough of St Marylebone.
+He was also a councillor on Waveney District Council during the 1980s.
+In 2001, he was expelled from the Conservatives amid accusations of racism.
+Griffin's mother, Jean (née Thomas), whom Edgar married in 1950, was an unsuccessful BNP candidate for Enfield North in the 1997 general election, in Chingford & Woodford Green for the 2001 general election and for London in the 1999 European elections.
+Griffin was born on 1 March 1959 in Barnet and moved to Southwold in Suffolk aged eight.
+He has one sister.

 He was educated at Woodbridge School before winning a sixth-form scholarship to the independent Saint Felix School in Southwold, one of only two boys in the all-girls school.

 Griffin read Adolf Hitler's Mein Kampf when he was 14, and "found all but one chapter extremely boring".
 He joined the National Front in 1974, while he was still 14, though he had to pretend he was 15, and at the age of 16 is reported to have stayed at the home of National Front organiser Martin Webster.
 In a four-page leaflet written in 1999, Webster claimed to have had a homosexual relationship with Griffin, then the BNP's publicity director.
 Griffin has denied any such relationship.

 From 1977, Griffin studied history, then law, at Downing College, Cambridge.
 His affiliation with the National Front was revealed during a Cambridge Union debate, and his photograph was published in a student newspaper.
 He later founded the Young National Front Student organisation.
 He graduated with a lower second-class honours degree in law (2:2), and a boxing blue, having taken up the sport following a brawl in Lewisham with a member of an anti-fascist party.
 He boxed three times against Oxford in the annual Varsity match, winning twice and losing once.
 In an interview with The Independent, he said he gave it up because of a hand injury.
 He is a fan of Ricky Hatton and Joe Calzaghe, and an admirer of Amir Khan.